RobWar-code/culinary-delight/README.md

 ## Deployment
 Deployed on GitHub Pages at https://robwar-code.github.io/culinary-delight/ from the main branch using GitHub - Settings/Pages option

+## Site Maintenance
+Recipes can be added to the recipe data in recipe-data.js The week number references can be updated in index.html

+## Further Developments for Live Site
+It is suggested that the recipe data should be moved to the server and the pages built by php or python, rather than on the client, this would enhance performance.

 ## Site Images
 These are all taken at display width 1200px or near.